twofold-rsc/twofold/sites/website/src/pages/docs/philosophy/dont-use-twofold.md

 - Transitions
 - New React APIs like `useOptimistic`, `useActionState`, and so on.

-If you want to focus on other areas of application development instead of learning these new concepts then Twofold is not a good fit for you.
+If you want to focus on other areas of application development instead of learning these new concepts then Twofold is not a good fit.

 ## Not production ready